-No outdoor kitchen is complete without carefully-chosen countertops.
+No outdoor kitchen is complete without carefully chosen countertops.
 In fact, countertops are in many ways a defining characteristic of your outdoor patio, You will use them and see them on a daily basis, so it's crucial that you get it right the first time around.
-There are many different materials to choose from, each with their own list of pro's and con's.
+There are many different materials to choose from, each with its own list of pros and cons.
 We discuss some of the most popular options here to give you a sense of the differences between them.
 For more information, you can visit our blog, or contact our outdoor kitchen specialist team.

-Granite is one of the most popular type of countertops for both indoor and outdoor patios, and it's easy to see why.
-It's one of the best options when looking at the overall ease of use, color varieties, maintenance and durability.
+Granite is one of the most popular types of countertops for both indoor and outdoor patios, and it's easy to see why.
+It's one of the best options when looking at the overall ease of use, color varieties, maintenance, and durability.
 Its durability can stand up against harsh conditions with ease.
 Hot and sunny day?
 No problem.
 Cooler, rainy day?
 No issue.

 Granite can withstand the heat from the sun and hot pans without any issues.
-With a proper coat of sealant, granite is also resistant against stains, mold, and mildew so even the messiest gatherings or rainiest days won’t pose a threat.
-Adding a proper sealant on top will ensure an aesthetically-pleasing countertop for years to come.
+With a proper coat of sealant, granite is also resistant to stains, mold, and mildew so even the messiest gatherings or rainiest days won’t pose a threat.
+Adding a proper sealant on top will ensure an aesthetically pleasing countertop for years to come.

 Natural stone quartzite (not to be confused with quartz) is a close second, and we mean close.
 It has essentially the same qualities as granite but at a slight discount.
 It also looks nearly identical to marble, while being significantly easier to care for.